 Mafalda sighed and shook her head with a bounce of the pigtails.

-So saying, she yanked her things from the overhead compartment and wheeled them out the door, closely followed by Bode and Abbott.
-Zara and Hermione trailed after them.
+She yanked her things from the overhead compartment and wheeled them out the door, closely followed by Bode and Abbott.
+Zara and Hermione trailed after.

-The Head was a rather infuriating man named Armando Dippet, who managed to talk for twenty minutes and yet give them no information at all.
-Then he told them to wait a moment, because he had to call a couple of helpers to help orient the new students around the school.
+Most of Hermione's anger had dripped away on the ride over, replaced with curiosity.
+She, along with the other new students, had to visit the Headmaster's office first.
+He was an infuriating man named Armando Dippet, who managed to talk for twenty minutes and yet give them no information at all.
+Then he told them to wait a moment – he had to call a couple of helpers to help orient the new students.

 "This is Caroline Longbottom," said Dippet, "and Tom Riddle.
 They are our Head Girl and Head Boy, and second and first in the class, respectively."
 He gave a gray smile.
 "Tom, how about you take these two, and Caroline, these two?"